 This is where research comes in.
 How do people in that work environment dress?
 Is the company culture conservative or liberal?
 Is flashy dressing tolerated or encouraged?
 It is important to note that when you have no idea of the dress code at the company, you should dress professionally.

 Adequate preparation, in most cases, is the difference between a successful and unsuccessful interview.
 Your ability to prepare, successfully anticipate interview questions, and properly answer them will almost certainly guarantee a seamless process (or at least as seamless as interviews can get, generally).
-Following the basic guidelines listed in this article can very well get you that dream job and put you on the path of success.
+Following the basic guidelines listed in this article can very well get you that dream job and put you on the path to success.